harvard-dce/canvas-docker/README.md

 1. Clone this repo somewhere.
 2. Why would you not create and activate a virtualenv?
 3. `pip install -r requirements.txt`
-4. Copy one of either `fig.yml.standard` or `fig.yml.fat` to `fig.yml`
-5. `fig up`
+4. Build the image: `docker build -t canvas-docker .`
+5. Start the container: `docker run -t -i -p 3000 --name canvas-docker canvas-docker`
 6. Point your browser to [http://localhost:3000](http://localhost:3000).
-The default admin user/pass login is `canvas@example.edu` / `canvas`.
+The admin user/pass login is `canvas@example.edu` / `canvas`.

-## Fat vs Standard

-This project contains Dockerfiles, scripts and `fig` configurations for building either a "standard", multi-container instance, or a "fat" image where all components are run in a single container.
-Both should work interchangeably for the purposes of running a dev/test instance of canvas.
-The "fat" image has the advantage of being much faster to spin up as the canvas database init rake tasks have already been run during the image build.
-The "standard" approach, OTOH, adheres to the general Docker philosophy of one responsibility/service per container.
-Which one is better?  ¯\\_(ツ)_/¯
+## The "fat" container

+The `Dockerfile` and associated build scripts create a resulting docker image where all necessary services of the Canvas instance are run within a single container.
+This approach is sometimes called a "fat" container.
+This admittedly goes against the "Docker Philosophy" of *one concern per container*, but for the intended purposes of the image it offers a couple of advantages, chief among them, faster spin-up times.
+The functionality focus is on creating a tool for integration testing of external (LTI) apps, not general canvas development, scalability, or, god forbid, actual deployment.

-## Tweaks
+## Details

-See the `environment:` section of the respective `fig.yml.*` files for configurable settings.
+* The resulting canvas image is built and run using `RAILS_ENV=development`.
+At some point I might try creating a separate "production" flavor, but, because docker doesn't allow the setting of build-time variables except in the `Dockerfile`, it would require a separate `Dockerfile`.
+Also, when I did try building with `RAILS_ENV=production`, the resulting instance had issues with routing errors to the compiled assets, and the `db:initial_setup` rake task threw lots of warnings about missing triggers (?).
+So that.
+* Everything is currently somewhat "opinionated" in that things that would be nice to have configurable are hard-coded, e.g., postgres and canvas usernames, postgres network settings, path to the postgres data, etc.
+* The `Dockerfile` process mostly follows Canvas's [Quick Start](https://github.com/instructure/canvas-lms/wiki/Quick-Start) guidelines with a few exeptions:
+    * as mentioned above, `RAILS_ENV=development`
+    * redis is installed, configured and used
+    * the `delated_job` background task is executed
+    * postgres is configured to not require a password for local connections, or for connections originating within a network defined by Docker's default network bridge setup: 172.17.0.0/16.
+    * everything is executed as root.
+This is me being lazy and I hope to fix this by creating/using a `canvas` user at some point.
+*

 ## Contributors